akoidan/pychat/README.md

 * change default user to myUser with custom fields
 * write context_processors that adds top navbar page to every context.
 * move download_content and smiles to manage.py command
+* add check whether redis and nodejs are running